hrshptl6595/tijn/README.md

 * Realistically all report information can be derived from send_transaction.
 It tells you what people have send and received. request_transaction is just that, a request.
 It's a notification that someone would like money from you.
+* An account search only lets you search for the Name of someone's account by one of their electronic_address identifiers.
+No wildcards are supported and no information other than the name is given.
+This is for privacy reasons.